 Tips from us: We don't have any experience with Planify Pro but we have heard plenty of great things.
 Check out their Facebook group for advice and tips from other users.

 We hope this article has provided some starting points for you to start designing and creating your own printable planners and inserts.
 If you're still not confident about doing it yourself, you can always request a custom order with us.
-Just describe your dream planner insert (you can even add a photo or a sketch) and we'll do our best to make it come to life!
+Just describe your dream planner design (you can even add a photo or a sketch) and we'll do our best to make it come to life!